2030 in public domain

 When a work's copyright expires, it enters the public domain.
 Since laws vary globally, the copyright status of some works are not uniform.
-The following is a list of creators whose works enter the public domain in 2030 under the most common copyright regimes, assuming no further extensions to copyright terms become law in the interim.
+The following is a list of creators whose works enter the public domain in 2030.

 Countries with life + 70 years

 Except for Belarus (Life + 50 years) and Spain (which has a copyright term of Life + 80 years for creators that died before 1988), a work enters the public domain in Europe 70 years after the creator's death, if it was published during the creator's lifetime.
 In addition, several other countries have a limit of 70 years.
 The list is sorted alphabetically and includes a notable work of the creator.